command-tab/awesome-n64-development/README.md

 ### Actively Maintained

-* [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) An emulator for Windows, Linux, and Mac.
-While currently not fast enough to play games at full speed, it aims for perfect emulation by emulating the hardware inside of the console down to the register-transfer level.
-Widely used to test ROMs in lieu of or before using real hardware.
-* [Project64](https://www.pj64-emu.com) ([GitHub](https://github.com/project64/project64)) - An open-source high-level emulator for Windows and Android.
-It does not currently accurately emulate the console via LLE, but rather HLE to focus on compatibility with commercial games.
-It cannot currently be used to develop homebrew software with SDKs different from libultra.
+* [Project64](https://www.pj64-emu.com) ([GitHub](https://github.com/project64/project64)) - An open-source emulator for Windows and (soonTM) Linux/Android.
+It used to focus on compatibility with commercial games, but now also focuses on improving accuracy and emulating as much of the console as possible while remaining performant and compatible.
 * [Sixtyforce](https://sixtyforce.com) - A closed-source emulator for Mac
 * [mupen64plus](https://mupen64plus.org) ([GitHub](https://github.com/mupen64plus)) - A more recently updated fork of Mupen64 for Linux, Mac OSX, FreeBSD, and Windows.
-No GUI is included, so you can use simple64 or the RetroArch core for a UI.
+No GUI is included, so you can use simple64, RMG, or the RetroArch core for a UI.
-* [simple64](https://simple64.github.io/) ([GitHub](https://github.com/simple64/simple64)) - A fork of Mupen64Plus that is easy to use and also more accurate
+* [simple64](https://simple64.github.io/) ([GitHub](https://github.com/simple64/simple64)) - A fork of Mupen64Plus that is easy to use and also more accurate.
-* [Mupen64+ Reverser Edition](https://www.retroreversing.com/mupen64RE) - A fork of the Mupen64Plus emulator tailored for reverse engineering
+* [Mupen64+ Reverser Edition](https://www.retroreversing.com/mupen64RE) - A fork of the Mupen64Plus emulator tailored for reverse engineering.
+* [Rosalie's Mupen GUI](https://github.com/Rosalie241/RMG) - a GUI for Mupen64Plus that works on Windows.
+One of the easiest and best ways to use Mupen64Plus with a GUI!
 * [ModLoader64](https://modloader64.com) ([GitHub](https://github.com/hylian-modding/ModLoader64)) - A wrapper for Mupen64plus that enables modding through plugins written in TypeScript
-* [Ares](https://ares-emu.net) - A low-level, accurate multi-system emulator with good support for N64.
+* [ares](https://ares-emu.net) - A low-level, accurate multi-system emulator with good support for N64.
 Available in sources and binary distributions for Windows, Mac and Linux.
-It includes a CPU and RSP recompiler, and emulates RDP with Vulkan (via Parallel-RDP) or OpenGL (via Angrylion's MAME RDP).
+It includes a CPU and RSP recompiler, and emulates RDP with Vulkan (via Parallel-RDP).
 * [Dillonb's dgb-n64](https://github.com/Dillonb/n64) - A low-level, accurate N64 emulator for Windows and Linux.
 It includes a CPU recompiler, and emulates RDP with Vulkan (via parallel-RDP).

 ### Works In Progress

 * [cor64](https://github.com/bryanperris/cor64) - An in-progress emulator written in C#
-* [Gadolinium](https://github.com/SimoneN64/Gadolinium) - Work-in-progress emulator written in C++, able to already play some commercial games and replay Mupen TAS movies
+* [Kaizen (previously Gadolinium)](https://github.com/SimoneN64/Kaizen) - Work-in-progress emulator written in C++, able to already play some commercial games and replay Mupen TAS movies
+* [Gopher64](https://github.com/gopher64/gopher64) - An N64 emulator written in Rust by the developer of Simple64, able to already play some commercial games at decent speeds!

 ### Unmaintained